 and plenty of shade.

-Robin Falls, a nice place but be careful if you're driving a
+Robin Falls, a nice place but be careful if you're driving a large vehicle.

 We rejoin the scenic route and before

 long reach the township of Adelaide River and spot an interesting